terracenter/gentoo_install/README.md

 The name of Gentoo comes from the penguin species who are the fastest swimming penguin in the world.

-I've been using Gentoo since 2002 (20+ years already :atonished:), and what I like most from Gentoo is:
+I've been using Gentoo since 2002 (20+ years already :astonished:), and what I like most from Gentoo is:

 * Is fun
 * The possibility of getting everything under control